nikomatsakis/rustconf-2021/content/index.md

 ???

 So, how are we going to get there?
 It won't be easy.
-We have to up our game.
+If we really want to get the "time to productivity" to be measured in weeks, that is something we have to approach deliberately.

 ---